Master "plan an experiment" questions for A-Level practicals

 "Planning an experiment" questions compress a week-long research cycle into 75 anxious minutes.

 Need more scaffolds?
-Steal ready-made rubrics and lab flows from our H2 Physics experiments hub so your practice plans mirror what Cambridge markers reward.
+Steal ready-made rubrics and lab flows from our H2 Physics practicals hub so your practice plans mirror what Cambridge markers reward.

 1. The planning-question conundrum